cherryrap/robot-5x5-test/README.md

 I tried to keep it as dry as possible.
 Keeping Button, Input, functions, constants and state within App.js as modular as possible.

 The only exception was Input (which may seem ginormous).
 I used an already available Input, that I previously wrote myself for 2 reasons: 1) speed / lack of time, 2) to show that I'm flexible with state managements and approaches (not only hooks - App.js, but also simple functional components - Button and class components - Input).
-I can also white using HOCs (recompose).
+I can also write using HOCs (recompose).

 2. scss / css choice